skjdghsdjgsdj/babypod-software/README.md

 #### Hardware requirements
 For offline support to be available, the BabyPod must both have the following additional hardware.
 The easy way to get both these things is by using an [Adalogger FeatherWing](https://www.adafruit.com/product/2922).
 However, you can use other breakout boards if you want, so long as they meet the criteria.
 - A PCF8523-based real-time clock (RTC) at I2C address `0x68`.
-- An SPI-based microSD card reader with the `CS` pin wired to `D10` and a FAT32-formatted microSD card inserted.
+- An SPI-based microSD card reader, or [something that looks like one to CircuitPython](https://www.adafruit.com/product/4899) with the `CS` pin wired to `D10` and a FAT32-formatted microSD card inserted.
 The capacity and speed are pretty much irrelevant because only a few hundred KB of JSON are likely to be written.
+- If using soft power control, the `INT` pin for the rotary encoder must be wired to `D11`.

 If either the RTC isn't available or the microSD reader fails to initialize, offline support is disabled (the user isn't shown the option) and the BabyPod is forced to be online.